metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 While running Metabase on docker you can use any of the custom settings from [Customizing the Metabase Jetty Webserver](./start.md#customizing-the-metabase-jetty-webserver) by setting environment variables on your docker run command.

+In addition to the standard custom settings there are two docker specific environment variables `MUID` and `MGID` which are used to set the user and group IDs used by metabase when running in a docker container.
+These settings make it possible to match file permissions when files, such as the application database, are shared between the host and the container.

+Here's how to use a database file, owned by your account, that is stored in your home directory:

+    docker run -d -v ~/my-metabase-db:/metabase.db --name metabase -e MB_DB_FILE=/metabase.db -e MUID=$UID -e MGID=$GID -p 3000:3000 metabase/metabase

 Now that you’ve installed Metabase, it’s time to [set it up and connect it to your database](../setting-up-metabase.md).